marinavillaschi/report-generator/README.md

 ### 2. Event based report generator lambda service

-AWS Lambda service that runs based on the event of new data landing on the raw zone of the S3 data lake invoke a glue crawler so that our data is available to be queried from Athena.
+AWS Lambda service that runs based on the event of new data landing on the raw zone of the S3 data lake that will trigger a glue crawler so that our data is available to be queried from aws Athena.

 ### TODO: